 Soy or whey protein

-The results of one study in the review showed that liver fat decreased by 20% in women with obesity who ate 60 grams of whey protein every day for 4 weeks.
+The results of one study in the review showed that liver fat decreased by 20% in women with obesity who ate 60 grams (g) of whey protein every day for 4 weeks.

-Adding healthful foods to the diet is one way to manage fatty liver disease.
+Adding healthy foods to the diet is one way to manage fatty liver disease.
 However, it is just as important for people with this condition to avoid or limit their intake of certain other foods.

 Sugar and added sugars

-Manufacturers often add sugar to candy, ice cream, and sweetened beverages, such as soda and fruit drinks.
+Manufacturers often add sugar to candy, ice cream, and sweetened beverages such as soda and fruit drinks.
 Added sugars also feature in packaged foods, baked goods, and even store-bought coffee and tea.

 Avoiding other sugars, such as fructose and corn syrup, can also help minimize fat in the liver.

-Fried or salty foods
+Fatty, fried, or salty foods